synnaxlabs/synnax/docs/tech/telemetry.md

 can issue commands at arbitrary times.

-Perhaps the most demanding example of real-time command would be something along the lines of over the network PID control.
+Perhaps the most demanding example of real-time command would be something along the lines of over the network Diagram control.
 Sensor data must be processed and analyzed in real-time, often at rates exceeding several hundred hertz.

 ### 3.2.0 - Multi-Source